alaasalmo/ollama-rag-kubernetes/README.md

 <div style="background-color: white; color: black; padding: 20px;">
-<p><centr>Using RAG(Retrieval-Augmented Generation) with Ollama</center></p>
+<p><centr><font size="14">Using RAG(Retrieval-Augmented Generation) with Ollama</font></center></p>

 <p align="center"><img src="img/rag-ollama.png"></p>

-#### 1- Introduction into Retrieval-Augmented Generation (RAG)
+### 1- Introduction into Retrieval-Augmented Generation (RAG)
 <p>RAG (Retrieval-Augmented Generation) is a powerful and modern AI architecture designed to extend the knowledge base of an application in order to answer user queries more accurately. </p>
 <p>RAG consists of two main components: retrieval and generation.</p>
 <p>Retrieval involves searching for relevant information from a vector database that we have previously built using various documents.
 Generation uses the retrieved knowledge to generate a response.
 This process involves transforming documents into chunks, storing them in a vector database, and then sending relevant chunks to an LLM (e.g., Ollama) to produce accurate and context-aware answers.</p>
-<p>In this post, we will use ChromaDB as the vector database.
+<p>In this article, we will use ChromaDB as the vector database.
 For embedding (i.e., preparing document chunks for the vector database), we will use Ollama's embedding capabilities.
 We will also mention alternative techniques for vector databases and embedding processes.</p>
-<p>Finally, the post will demonstrate how to implement the RAG pipeline within a Kubernetes environment.</p>
+<p>Finally, the article will demonstrate how to implement the RAG pipeline within a Kubernetes environment.</p>

-#### 2- Integration between knowledge base and Ollama in RAG
+### 2- Integration between knowledge base and Ollama in RAG
 <p>
    Integration between a knowledge base (KB) and Ollama in a RAG (Retrieval-Augmented Generation) pipeline means combining external factual content (the KB) with LLM generation (via Ollama) to produce accurate, grounded responses.
 </p>